 “How many miles has it been driven?”

 If the mileage is higher than, say, 20,000 per year or lower than 5,000, ask why.
-If a car has high mileage because the owner had a long highway commute, that’s better than if the car was used for a lot of short trips, stop-and-go driving, or a delivery route.
-Still, take any claim that “these were all highway miles” with a grain of salt.
-Low mileage is preferable, but a low odometer reading is no guarantee of gentle care.
+If a car has high mileage because the owner had a long highway commute, that’s better than if it did a lot of short trips, stop-and-go driving, or a delivery route.
+Still, take any “these were all highway miles” claim with a grain of salt.
+Low mileage is nice, but is no guarantee of gentle care.

 “How is it equipped?”

-Whether they’re listed in the ad or not, ask about key features: number of doors; transmission type; A/C; antilock brakes; air bags; sound system; power windows, locks, seats, or mirrors; cruise control; sunroof; upholstery material; and so forth.
+Whether they’re listed in the ad or not, ask about key features: transmission type; A/C; antilock brakes; air bags; sound system; power windows, locks, seats, and mirrors; cruise control; sunroof; upholstery material; and so forth.
 Double-checking on those could produce some telling comments.

 “What is the car’s condition?”